TCENet/TCENet/README.md

 # Examples
 * The examples folder provides a STIX 2.1 TTP intelligence example and a Sigma detection rule example.
 You can use the TTP intelligence JSON in this STIX 2.1 visualization website:https://oasis-open.github.io/cti-stix-visualization/.

+# Data samples
+* We have made some dataset training data publicly available.
+We will open the full dataset after the paper is officially accepted